Aaronic priesthood (Latter Day Saints): 1849–77 in the LDS Church

-The 1870s saw a reversal of the trend of less youth being ordained.
+The 1870s saw a reversal in the trend of less youth being ordained.
 Circumstances at the time dictated a change.
 First, the youth of the Salt Lake City, Provo, and St. George areas were misbehaving in ever-increasing numbers with ever-worsening acts.
 Some complaints from the era were as follows: "rowdyism is rampant"; "crowds of uncouth boys loitering around the stores halloing in the streets, and breaking horses on the Sabbath"; "uncouth and ill manners in refusing half the road on meeting teams"; "using pencils on walls and nails on the rails of the bannisters"; "strip[ping] of his clothes" (in reference to a mentally handicapped boy); "intoxicated and using the vilest language"; "a gang" spitting "tobacco juice on the floor".
 The church felt that it could help with such behavior, first by creating the auxiliary organizations for young women in 1869, young men in 1875, and Primary in 1878 for the younger children.
 This also led to a modest effort to recruit the young men into the Aaronic priesthood.
 Salt Lake Stake President Angus M. Cannon directed bishops "to draw the young men into positions in the Priesthood and thus an excellent experience, and, at the same time, preserve them from evil associations."

 However, the lack of adult men willing to serve in Aaronic priesthood was ultimately the determining factor in the church ordaining youth.
 Young instructed Hunter in 1873 that each stake should have a full quorum of priests, teachers, and deacons; however, Hunter complained that he could not find willing men to fill these positions.
 One bishop noted, "It is a difficult task to find a sufficient quantity of efficient teachers.
 I have thought of calling upon some of the boys."
 Another stated, "It is very hard to get the older men to act as Teachers, but the young men come forward and are willing to take their parts and therefore we have to appoint young men where older ones should be."
 By the time of Young's death, he had taken the position that all boys needed some priesthood experience and that they should receive the Aaronic priesthood before reaching adulthood.

 Role within the LDS Church today

 In the LDS Church today, the Aaronic priesthood has taken on a role as a source of training, leadership, and service for adolescent boys and new converts.
 It is often called a "preparatory priesthood."
-Holders of the Aaronic priesthood whom the church considers worthy are ordained to an office in the Melchizedek priesthood as a matter of course around the age of 18, or in the case of adult converts, after approximately a year of active church membership.
+Holders of the Aaronic priesthood whom the church considers worthy are ordained to an office in the Melchizedek priesthood as a matter of course around the age of 18.
+Recently baptized men ages 18 and older are ordained elders after they have: